unist-analytics/dalab/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: the website builder for Hugo
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 We know
+show_date: false
+reading_time: false

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary:

 # Link this post with a project
-projects: []
+projects:

 # Date published
-date: '2020-12-13T00:00:00Z'
+date: '2022-12-13T00:00:00Z'

 # Date updated
 lastmod: '2020-12-13T00:00:00Z'